 Combine all ingredients.

-Heat small amount of water in pan and add squid cook until opaque less than a minute, Drain on kitchen paper and combine with other ingredients.
+Heat a small amount of water in a pan and add squid cook until opaque less than a minute, Drain on kitchen paper and combine with other ingredients.

 Again taste and check seasoning.
 You cannot taste too much.

 I just love Thai food one because of the taste and also because of the ease of preparation.
 It takes longer to chop ingredients than to cook the dish the majority of the time.
 And as long as you remember to taste, taste and adjust seasoning to your personal taste and as you know by now I love chillies, fish sauce, coriander and mint in abundance .
 Enjoy!

 Oh and serve with Sticky/ Steamed Rice or noodles.

 Yesterday was our Craft Groups Xmas Lunch at a local Thai Restaurant, I had one of my favorites…Massaman Gai and Keow Suey ( Steamed Rice ).
 Oh…and I think a copious amount of vino…..Massaman is quite a mild Thai Curry with potatoes ( Man Farang) and what I always have if I am not sure about the other food on the menu…… somehow most restaurants get Massaman right……ha ha…..

 The New Year sees me giving a demo on how I make my jewelery..not sure about this as it comes from within…how do you demonstrate that?…….
 I just take my materials, cotton , string, beads in my chosen colours and twist and knot as I go …all very individual but no pattern and no two alike so think I will just take my box of goodies , choose my colours and away we go..wish me luck…..
 If you fancy looking at my creations I have a FB page….Taylor Originals……Don’t quite know why I did that as I don’t sell them just make them for gifts…..just a means of showing my friends and family what I get up to as I am so far away from them.